Table of Contents

 - Does not have a history of willful or numerous violations; and

 - If a prevailing wage violation, can establish the wage was calculated consistent with industry norms

 The H-1B employer is subject to non-compliance penalties beginning on the date their LCA is certified or the date the H-1B employee commences employment, whichever is earlier.

 The H-1B sponsor (or any interested party) has 15 days from the date of the determination letter to request a hearing before an Administrative Law Judge (ALJ).
 If the H-1B sponsor is dissatisfied with the ALJ’s determination, they (or any interested party) may request a final review of the ALJ’s decision by the Department of Labor’s Administrative Review Board.

 Hire A Skilled Business Immigration Law Firm

 Whether you’re a foreign professional or a U.S. employer looking to hire foreign workers, dealing with U.S. immigration law can be a daunting task.
-Our well-rounded and skilled attorneys at Sam Shihab & Associates will represent you and help you take the best legal paths, according to your particular situation.
+Our well-rounded and skilled attorneys at Shihab Burke, LLC, Attorneys At Law will represent you and help you take the best legal paths, according to your particular situation.
 Our team can meet with you in a variety of locations and if you’re located far away from our local offices, you can always contact us by phone or email.
-The team at Sam Shihab & Associates is available to answer all your questions and discuss all the legal options at your disposal, regarding any immigration-related issues.
+The team at Shihab Burke, LLC, Attorneys At Law is available to answer all your questions and discuss all the legal options at your disposal, regarding any immigration-related issues.